lmm713281/Ocean/README.md

 ## Stability
 Several smaller and a few bigger projects using already Ocean at production level.
 The experiences are very good: The projects are running fine over several months - normally, the server maintenance with system reboots happens before any issue occur.
 A long-term project for social media monitoring runs on a specially prepared server without maintenance window since more than 9 months without any restart and without any related issue.
 Other projects are running across multiple servers with automatic load balancing and fail-over (load balancing and fail-over are provided by Amazon AWS, and not yet by Ocean).

+## Environment Requirements
+You have to setup a MongoDB (http://www.mongodb.org) database or database cluster.
+You can setup individual databases for the configuration management, for the customer data and for the logging service.
+It is also possible to use one database for all!
+In case of the logging database, you can also use one shared logging database for any count of Ocean projects.
+The databases may run on different dedicated servers, if you want.

+Ocean uses a very small memory footprint between xxx and 20 MB, thus, the memory requirements are very low.
+Further, Ocean also tries to avoid any disk I/O after start-up and utilise for e.g. HTML templates and small static files an in-memory cache.

+## Thanks
+"github.com/twinj/uuid"